What is pelvic girdle pain?

 The areas of the pelvis that are affected

 - At the front, where the two pubic bones meet is a strong joint called the symphysis pubis.
-Pain experienced in or near this joint is can be called symphysis pubis dysfunction or SPD.
+Pain experienced in or near this joint is often refered to as symphysis pubis dysfunction or SPD.

-- At the back of your pelvis, you have the two joints that connect your hip bones with your sacrum.
+- At the back of your pelvis, there are two joints that connect your hip bones with your sacrum.
 These joints are called the sacroiliac joints.